ilpropheta/ilpropheta.github.io/README.md

 - During '90s
   - learned basics of computers and batch scripting
-  - attended an intermediate/advanced class on the Office Suite at school
+  - attended an intermediate class on the Office Suite at school
 - 2000
   - written my first line of Pascal, at school
   - written my first line of HTML, at school